Search Engine Optimization,

 In general, the earlier (or higher on the page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engines.
 SEO targets different kinds of searches, including image search, local search, video search and industry-specific vertical search engines.

 Optimizing a website typically will involve editing its content, HTML and other coding to both increase its relevance to specific keywords and to remove barriers to the indexing activities of search engines.
 Promoting a site to increase the number of backlinks, or inbound links, is another SEO tactic.
-Approximately 60% of SEO is link-building, so an ongoing strategy to continually increase the number and quality of links to a website is critical to success in Search Engine Optimization.
+A large portion of SEO is link-building, so an ongoing strategy to continually increase the number and quality of links to a website is critical to success in Search Engine Optimization.
 A positive side effect of link-building is an increase in website visitors from the pages linking to your website, so this is a win-win scenario where efforts to improve website traffic from one source (the search engines) also tends to increase traffic from other sources (referral traffic, or traffic from websites linking to your site).
+Social sharing and social signals (likes, favorites, comments, subscribes, etc.) are of more importance than ever in a proper search engine optimization strategy.
+And as of April 21, 2015, Google’s algorithm now “rewards” sites that are mobile-friendly by ranking them higher than sites that aren’t, especially when searching from a mobile device.
+To see whether your site is mobile-friendly in Google’s eyes, you can test it here: Mobile-Friendly Test

 The acronym “SEO” can refer to “search engine optimizers,” a term adopted by an industry of consultants who carry out optimization projects on behalf of clients, and by employees who perform SEO services in-house.
 Search engine optimizers may offer SEO as a stand-alone service or as a part of a broader marketing campaign.
 Because effective SEO may require changes to the HTML source code of a site and site content, SEO tactics may be incorporated into website development and design.
 The term “search engine friendly” may be used to describe website designs, menus, content management systems, images, videos, shopping carts, and other elements that have been optimized for the purpose of search engine exposure.